Benjabby/ce901-tilbury-benjamin-m-j/README.md

 		├─ TsaiDehazer.m					Dehazing system implementing Tsai et al.'s method
 [21, 22]	├─ ZhuDehazer.m						Dehazing system implementing Zhu et al.'s CAP method
-		└─ UnrefinedDehazer.m					Dehazing system implementing He et al.'s DCP method without refinement. haze-video-dataset					Contains code for generating the haze video dataset.
+		└─ UnrefinedDehazer.m					Dehazing system implementing He et al.'s DCP method without refinement. haze-video-dataset					Folder containing  code for generating the haze video dataset.
 		├─ dataset						Default location for the haze dataset and KITTI data to be downloaded to.
 [23]		│   └─ download_kitti.sh				3rd-Party script to download the required raw KITTI sequences automatically (Requires Bash shell)
 		├─ prep-tools						Default location to put repositories of components needed in the generation of the dataset.
-		├─ simplewrappers					Contains wrappers to interface with the 3rd-Party components required to generate the haze dataset.
+		├─ simplewrappers					Folder containing  wrappers to interface with the 3rd-Party components.
 		│   ├─ simpleleastereo.py				Wrapper for running LEAStereo to generate depth maps │   ├─ simplemanydepth.py				Wrapper for running ManyDepth to generate depth maps │   ├─ simplemonodepth2.py				Wrapper for running MonoDepth2 to generate depth maps
-		│   └─ simpleskyar.py					Wrapper for running SkyAR to generate sky masks ├─ hazeutils.py						Contains code to generate hazy images ├─ hazegenerator.mlap					MATLAB app to preview hazy sequences └─ kittiterator.py					A multifunctional program to iterate through the KITTI data.
-Generates the haze dataset.
+		│   └─ simpleskyar.py					Wrapper for running SkyAR to generate sky masks ├─ hazeutils.py						Code to generate hazy images
+		├─ hazegenerator.mlap					MATLAB app to preview hazy sequences └─ kittiterator.py					A multifunctional program to iterate through the KITTI data.
+Generates the haze dataset. figures 							Folder containing  figures used in the dissertation paper. haze-subset.txt						List of KITTI sequences in the haze dataset.
+By default, any other sequences encountered are ignored.
 ````

 [1]	C. G. Bampis, P. Gupta, R. Soundararajan, and A. C. Bovik.
 (2017, Accessed: 26/08/2021).
 SpEED-QA Software Release.
 Available: https://github.com/christosbampis/SpEED-QA_release